gCookiez/main-portfolio/README.md

 ✅ **FLASHING CARET**

 ✅ Shows the weather according to your location!
+(Credits to [weatherapi.com](https://www.weatherapi.com))

 ❌ Highlighting Text using the mouse/finger (Still developing)